Reading time: Less than 1 minute

 This is my weekly installment of “writing about writing,” in which I scan the world to find websites, books and articles to help other writers.
 Today I discuss a blog post by Chris Bailey….

-I read his blog every week, but his May 1/18 post is one of my favourites.
+I read his blog regularly, but his May 1/18 post is one of my favourites.
 In it, he addresses the topic: Too lazy to work out, eat well, or save money?
 Bribe yourself with habit points.

 The words “lazy” and “bribe” both captured my attention.
 Here’s what he suggests: If you have trouble sticking to certain habits (such as writing), reward yourself with habit points that you can redeem to indulge in guilty pleasures such as watching too much Netflix.